-The following summary of the terms of the Common Stock does not purport to be complete and is subject to and qualified in its entirety by reference to the Articles and the Issuer's Bylaws, copies of which are exhibits to the Registration Statement of which this Prospectus is a part.
+The following summary of the terms of the Common Stock does not purport to be complete and is subject to and qualified in its entirety by reference to the Issuer's Charter and Bylaws, copies of which are exhibits to the Registration Statement of which this Prospectus is a part.
 See "Additional Information."